vkakerbeck/tbp.monty/docs/theory/recent-progress/object-behaviors.md

 ![As the modeling mechanism of behaviors is analogous to that of static morphology, the main update to Monty would be to introduce a new change-detecting sensor module (SM).
 The LM that receives input from this new SM will learn behavior models.](../../figures/theory/monty_implementation_change_SM.png)

-Additionally, behavior models require a temporal input as well as conditioning the state of the model based on this input.
+Additionally, models require a temporal input as well as conditioning the state of the model based on this input.
 This could be implemented as multiple graphs or sets of points in the same reference frame that are traversed as time passes.
 There are many possible ways to achieve this in code.
 The important thing is that the state in the temporal sequence can condition the changes to expect at a location.

 The inferred state of models is then communicated in the CMP output of learning modules, both for voting and for passing it as input to the higher-level LM.